kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 allow/deny/pass rule is required.
 Such a mechanism will help administrators organize and identify individual rules within an AdminNetworkPolicy resource.
 We propose to introduce a new string field, called `name`, in each `AdminNetworkPolicy` ingress/egress rule.
-Currently the `name` of a rule is optional and does not need to be unique, due to the fact that there's no easy way to validate this in-tree.
-It is suggested that implementations provide a mechanism to validate any name duplications within a single AdminNetworkPolicy.
+Currently the `name` of a rule is optional and is most useful if it is unique within an ANP instance.
 The max length for the rule name string is restricted to 100 characters, which provides flexibility for long generated names.